Achille Laviarde

-Gustave-Achille Laviarde (November 17, 1841 – March 16, 1902) was, from 1882 to his death, pretender to the Kingdom of Araucania and Patagonia under the name of "Achille I king of Araucanie".
+Gustave-Achille Laviarde (November 17, 1841 – March 16, 1902) was, from 1882 to his death, pretender to the Kingdom of Araucanía and Patagonia under the name of "Achille I king of Araucanie".

 Personal

 Achille Laviarde was born to Bertrand Xavier Laviarde (1808–1867) and Marie Anne Rosalie Colmart (1812–1888) in Reims, France.
 On May 20, 1876, he married Marie Élisa Octavie Guéry (1852–1893) in London, England.
 The couple had no children.

 Achille Laviarde was an active Bonapartiste, calling for the restoration of the French monarchy under the rule of a descendant of Napoleon Bonaparte.
 He was implicated in the "Affaire du Comité Rémois" which was investigated by the French Parliament in 1875.

 He died in Paris, France, on March 16, 1902.

-Pretender to the throne of Araucania and Patagonia
+Pretender to the throne of Araucanía and Patagonia

-In 1882, three and a half years after the death on September 17, 1878 of Orelie-Antoine de Tounens, Achille Laviarde invoked a will of this one in his favor to proclaim himself pretender to the throne of Araucania and Patagonia under the name Achille I. On March 26, 1882, he asked the nephew of Antoine de Tounens to give up the throne of Araucania, invoking the last wishes of Antoine de Tounens.
+In 1882, three and a half years after the death on September 17, 1878 of Orelie-Antoine de Tounens, Achille Laviarde invoked a will of this one in his favor to proclaim himself pretender to the throne of Araucanía and Patagonia under the name Achille I. On March 26, 1882, he asked the nephew of Antoine de Tounens to give up the throne of Araucanía, invoking the last wishes of Antoine de Tounens.